 Injection Speed Linearity Test

-In our training courses, we teach about the Injection Speed Linearity test.
+, we teach about the Injection Speed Linearity test.
 This is one of the most important tests you can run on your molding machines to see how accurate the actual machine’s injection velocity is compared to the machine’s injection velocity setpoints.
 There are a few important factors that can have an influence on whether your machine can actually hit these setpoints.

 One key factor is the actual shot size.
 If it is less than 20% of the machine’s maximum shot size, there is a good chance it is not hitting the injection velocity setpoint.
 Here’s another analogy: if you were offered any car of your choice for free but you had to hit 100 mph in 10 feet in order to receive it, would you be able to do it?
 Of course not.
 You wouldn’t have enough distance to obtain the necessary speed.